freedda/BoxShooter/README.md

 # BoxShooter

-This project has been created for the course ""Introduction to Game Development" offered by Michigan State University on Coursera.
+This project has been created for the course "Introduction to Game Development" offered by Michigan State University on Coursera.
 Game built in Unity - version 5.6.7f1

 * White boxes give extra time